ministryofjustice/security-guidance/docs/user-guide.md

 This document tells you about the Security Team.
 It explains how to ask for help, outlines how we handle your requests, and describes what happens next.

-To ask for help from a security consultant, send an email to: [security@justice.gov.uk](mailto:security@justice.gov.uk).
+To ask for help from a security consultant, send an email to: .

 ## About the team

-The Security Team is part of Ministry of Justice \(MoJ\) Security &amp; Privacy.
-The MoJ Chief Information Security Officer leads the team.
+The Security Team is part of Security &amp; Privacy.
+The Chief Information Security Officer leads the team.

 The team provides help and guidance around cyber security matters, such as: